compsci-adl/cms/README.md

 ## Setup

-To setup an payload, first setup any database and include the relevant URI in the `.env` under DATABASE_URI.
+1. Setup database to be used with Payload (payload is setup for mongoDB), then include DB URI in the `.env` under `DATABASE_URI`.
+MongoDB will be in the form `mongodb://[username:password@]host[/[defaultauthdb][?options]] `
+    - Options can be left out along with username and password if desired

-Then create a secure secret and include in the `.env` under PAYLOAD_SECRET.
+2. Create a secure secret and include in `.env` under `PAYLOAD_SECRET`.

-Finally, navigate to the `payload-cms` directory and to start an instance of payload run:
+3. Navigate to `payload-cms` directory and start the payload instance with:
 ```
 pnpm dev
 ```